-The ninth bat festival was held at Ueno Zoo on August 2 and 3, 2003.
+The 9th bat festival was held at Ueno Zoo on August 2 and 3, 2003.
 As the exhibition had been held for three month and the zoo is eminent and located in central

 Tokyo, some 20,000 people visited the exhibition.

-The tenth bat festival was held at Kashiwazaki Museum in Niigata prefecture
+The 10th bat festival was held at Kashiwazaki Museum in Niigata prefecture

 on July 31 and August 1, 2004.

-The eleventh bat festival was held in Rakan highland in Yamaguchi Prefecture
+The 11th bat festival was held in Rakan highland in Yamaguchi Prefecture

 which is next to one of the largest limestone cave and karst in Japan on